gijit/gi/README.md

 It's a fairly minor limitation, and easy to work around once you notice the bug: just call `panic` directly rather than causing the error.
 Or don't cause the error at all(!)
+Or simply use a different side-band to pass around the value.
+Lots of work arounds.
+One
-One could also run on PUC Lua 5.1.5 as it doesn't have the limitation.
+could also run on the (generally slower) PUC
+Lua 5.1.5 as it doesn't have the limitation.

 2018 Jan 10 update